 - The narrative - how compellingly you tell the project's story

 - The reach - who and how many people were benefitted and how was this measured

 - The impact - what is the likelihood of impact and sustainability

 - The innovation - how innovative, fresh, exciting and different

-Last year's winner was announced at the awards ceremony on 18 March 2019.
+This year's winner was announced online on 23 March 2020.

 We received some great submissions from around the world and our judges chose the two projects below as finalists.